willbrasic/UCI_Adult_Prediction/README_2.md

 Also, the data does have a slight issue regarding class proportions with class 1 (individuals making more than $50,000) being under-sampled.
 I tested if SMOTE could improve this.
-While recall did increase, overall validation accuracy decreased leading me to not use this method as I prioritize accuracy in general over an increase in recall.
+While recall did increase, overall validation accuracy decreased leading me to not use this method as I prioritize accuracy in general over a decrease in the number of false negatives (predicting income <= 50K when the true label is > 50K).
+A decrease in the number of false negatives implies sensitivity rises.

 ## Training